ZhengchaoW/TDA/README.md

 Other useful references
 - *Computational Topology: An Introduction*,  by  H. Edelsbrunner and J. Harer, AMS Press, 2009.
+- https://www.aatrn.net/ (AATRN: Applied Algebraic Topology Research Network)
+- [Lecture notes](https://drive.google.com/open?id=1SCrKHfZdDuMmSKlZ7xveQT8SqBHjFEkk) by Tom Needham (with more focus on mathematics details)
+- A [Zotero database](https://www.zotero.org/groups/2425412/tda-applications/items) of papers on topological data analysis
 - *Algebraic Topology*,  by  A. Hatcher, Cambridge University Press, 2002.
-(Online version is available at the author's webpage.)
+(Online version is available at the [author's webpage](https://pi.math.cornell.edu/~hatcher/AT/ATpage.html).)
-- *Elements of Algebraic Topology*,  by  J. R. Munkres, Perseus, Cambridge, Massachusetts, 1984.

-- https://www.aatrn.net/ (AATRN: Applied Algebraic Topology Research Network)
+## Assignment 0
+Create a GitHub account and send me your GitHub username through email.
+I will add you to the course repository.